 Flavorful Shrimp Boil Recipe

-I made a homemade stock, which I then used to boil the potatoes, corn, and shrimp.
-If you don’t want to make your own stock, you can use a store bought stock.
+- I made aย homemade stock,ย which I then used to boil the potatoes, corn, and shrimp.
+If you donโt want to make your own stock,ย you can use a store bought stock.ย

-However, I urge you to make the horseradish-spiked butter.
-It adds such an incredible depth of flavor to everything.
-Melted butter is always lovely, but butter spiked with stock, garlic, Old Bay Seasoning, lemon juice, horseradish, and a pinch of red pepper flakes if just out of this world!
+- Melted butter is always lovely, but butter spiked with stock, garlic, Old Bay Seasoning, lemon juice, horseradish, and a pinch of red pepper flakes is just out of this world!

-I am breaking this down into three sections — the stock, the actual shrimp boil ingredients, and then the horseradish butter.
-What you’re making here is essentially an ultra flavorful butter garlic shrimp, potatoes and corn recipe
+I am breaking this down into three sections โ the stock, the actual shrimp boil ingredients, and then the horseradish butter.
+What youโre making here is essentially an ultra-flavorful butter garlic shrimp, potatoes, and corn recipe

 For the stock: